BrendonONeill/Kanji-Study-App/README.md

 * Adding more decks
 * Demo section
 * Hiragana and Katakana section
-* some common used words
+* Adding some commonly used words

 ## Working on
-* Cleaning up UI
+* Cleaning up UI and maybe a bit of a re-design
 * Making the site more accessible
 * Fixing Bugs
+* Cleaning up core Typescript to be more readable
 * Adding more Kanji
 * Adding section for hiragana & katakana